 Pupils are engaged in learning that develops and stretches them and excites their imagination.
 Pupils enjoy learning different things and learning in different ways.
 They learn through play, out-of-doors, in traditional class settings from teachers, in small groups, through art, music and sport, from each other, before and after school, both formally and informally.

 It is our policy to entitle every member of our school to equal opportunities in accessing the full curriculum.
 Religious Education is taught in accordance with the Torbay and Devon Agreed Syllabus.
-Parents may, if they wish, write to the Headteacher to request that their children be wholly or partly excused from attendance at our regular collective worship or religious education.
+Parents may, if they wish, write to the headteacher to request that their children be wholly or partly excused from attendance at our regular collective worship or religious education.

 As children progress through the school, they are encouraged to supplement their learning with work done at home.
-Initially, this will take the form of regular reading at home and, by Year 6, may include regular homework in literacy and maths and occasional more in-depth research projects.
+Initially, this will take the form of regular reading at home and, by Year 6, may include regular homework in English and maths and occasional more in-depth research projects.
 Parents are kept informed about their child’s schoolwork through termly Parents’ Evenings and regular bulletins outlining curriculum coverage.

-To view Curriculum Plans, please use the menu to navigate to your child's year group where you will find the curriculum plan for this term.
+, please use the menu to navigate to your child's year group where you will find the curriculum plan for this term.

 Also attached below is a Parents' Guide to the new National Curriculum in Primary Schools.